Written by Liam (with a little help from Aoife)

 We summoned the Thief.
 We saw its shadow and felt its cold breath.
 We agreed to do its Story Challenges to win back Dad’s stories and memories.
 If we failed any of the three challenges, it would take our memories and stories too.

 With the help of top kids fiction writer, Caroline Busher, we’d just completed the first of three story challenges.
 We put our story on our trampoline in our garden so the Thief could collect it by midnight…

 It was just past midnight when Aoife yelped, ‘Jeepers.
 It’s gone!’

 I joined her at the window.
-My breath steamed up the glass, but I could see she was right.
+My breath steamed up the glass, but I looked down and could see she was right.
 There was no paper under the rock we’d left on the trampoline.